 New Hampshire has 18 alpine resorts for your skiing and riding fun.
 For a state that declares Skiing the official Winter Sport, check out some of New Hampshire’s Best Ski Resorts.

 With two big interconnected mountains for skiing and riding, Attitash Bear Peak offers terrain diversity from long winding trails to a few fun glades and wide-open cruisers.
+Its on the Vail’s Epic Pass!
 The views of the Presidential Range are spectacular.
-The full service resort has an impressive Learning Center, plus the on mountain, ski in ski out 143 room Attitash Grand Summit Hotel wtiha great outdoor pool open in winter.
+The full service resort has an impressive Learning Center, plus an on mountain hotel – ski in ski out at the Attitash Grand Summit Hotel with a great outdoor pool open in winter.
 Attitash Bear Peak offers well-covered slopes serviced by a mostly modern lift system and snowmaking.
-The Nor’Easter Mountain Coaster offers an adrenaline ride on rails reaching speeds of 25 mph right next to the Attitash base lodge.
 Since 1965, Attitash was originally nicknamed Red Carpet Mountain for its customer service and limited ticket sales.
 Ptarmigan’s Pub is a great place for a slope view lunch and après ski.

 Route 302, Bartlett

 Summit Elevation: 2,350′ Vertical Drop: 1,750’ at Attitash, 1,450′ Bear Peak

 11 Lifts, 67 Trails, Terrain Parks